ZigaSajovic/linuxBrighntessControl/README.md

 # linuxBrightnessControl
 Script to control screen brightness for Linux

-If your machine does not support native keyboard brightness control, this script can be binded as a custom hotkey.
+If your machine does not support native keyboard *brightness control*, this script can be *binded* as a *custom hotkey*, complete with *desktop notifications*.

-## Configure
+## Installation

-To use the script, some configuration is needed.
-Run the commands bellow in the shell, from the directry containing the scripts.
+Before usage, some configuration is needed.
+Run the commands bellow in the shell, from the directory containing the scripts.

 ```bash
 sudo chmod u+x config.sh